12. Simple Linear Regression

 Max. :210 Max. :4775 Max. :2009

 We see that the dataset contains many more observations than the sparrow example.
-We focus here on body_mass_g and bill_length_mm.
-Both are continuous, and restricting the analysis to Adelie penguins gives us a relatively coherent biological subset for the example.
+I focus here on body_mass_g and bill_length_mm.
+Both are continuous, and restricting the analysis to Adelie penguins gives me a relatively coherent biological subset for the example.

-Although there is considerable scatter in the data, there is also a clear positive relationship between body mass and bill length.
+In Figure 4, there is also a clear positive relationship between body mass and bill length despite considerable scatter.
 This relationship appears linear enough to justify a simple linear model as a first approximation.
+Creating a publication-quality plot complete with the regression line in place preempts the model fitting, but I can use it later for reporting should it turn out that the model fit is defensible.

 \[H_{0}: \beta = 0\] \[H_{a}: \beta \ne 0\]